Groundhog Day starring Bill Murray and Andie MacDowell, is a 1993 seasonal favorite for many of us old house lovers.

 Fun fact: in 2020, actors Bill Murray, Stephen Tobolowsky, and Brian Doyle-Murray (Murray’s real life brother) reprised their Groundhog Day movie roles in a Super Bowl commercial for Jeep (because the Super Bowl was on Groundhog Day that year).
 As with the original movie, the ad was filmed in Woodstock, Illinois.

-Here are a couple of photos when the inn was decorated for Christmas:
+Here are a couple of photos of when the inn was decorated for Christmas:

 Up the beautiful staircase are the guest rooms.